pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 ## Introduction

-In this homework, you are to implement four search algorithms --- DFS, BFS, UCS, and A* --- so that a pacman planning agent can complete the search problem.
+In this homework, you are to implement four search algorithms --- DFS, BFS, UCS, and A* --- in `search.py` so that a pacman planning agent can complete the search problem.
 You are to implement the "graph" search rather than the "tree" search version.

 Download or clone this repository.
 This code, and the idea for the assignment, comes from [UC Berkeley](https://inst.eecs.berkeley.edu//~cs188/pacman/home.html).